1.1. BASIS OF ACCOUNTING AND SIGNIFICANT ACCOUNTING POLICIES (A) BASIS OF PREPARTION OF FINANCIAL STATEMENTS

 Revenue from services is recognized in the accounting period in which the services are rendered and when invoices are raised.

-c) Interest Income
+c) Lease Income

 For all debt instruments measured either at amortised cost or at fair value through other comprehensive income (FVTOCI), interest income is recorded using the euective interest rate (EIR).
 EIR is the rate that exactly discounts the estimated future cash receipts over the expected life of the unancial instrument or a shorter period, where appropriate to the gross carrying amount of the unancial asset.
-When calculating the effective interest rate, the Company estimates the expected cash flows by considering all the contractual terms of the financial instrument ( for example, prepayment, extension, call and similar options ) but does not consider the expected credit losses.
+When calculating the effective interest rate, the Company estimates the expected cash flows by considering all the contractual terms of the financial instrument (for example, prepayment, extension, call and similar options) but does not consider the expected credit losses.

-d) Dividend Income
+e) Dividend Income

 Dividend income from investments is recognised when the Company’s right to receive payment has been established.